open-toast/extract-looker-metadata/README.md

 python -m pip install looker_ingestion
 ```

-* Fill out either the looker.ini or stored your Looker credentials as enviroment variables
+* Fill out either the looker.ini or store your Looker credentials as environment variables
 * Ensure you have credentials that can access your S3 bucket
-* Store both the creds and the bucket name as an enviromental varaible
+* Store both the creds and the bucket name as an environmental variable

 You can use the function directly: